 If you’re using Instagram and not behaving ‘like a bot’, doing masses of activity all at once and checking your hashtags regularly, we’ve seen no evidence so far that your account will be hit with an Instagram Shadowban.

 Although our opinion may change over time with more information, we see no reason why Instagram would ban users who are using the platform in an authentic way and how it was designed to be used.

-We do know that Instagram change their algorithm regularly and we can see changes to our engagement from time to time and could explain a drop in engagement, so we recommend not to panic straight away and understand how engagement is a more important metric to spend time growing.
+We do know that Instagram changes their algorithm regularly/ We can see changes to our engagement from time to time and could explain a drop in engagement.
+So we recommend not to panic straight away and understand how engagement is a more important metric to spend time growing.